How to wire your Smart Power Filter Board in a FAST Neuron-controlled pinball machine¶

 12V/CPU INPUT.
 In this case, "CPU" is shorthand for your Host PC (the computer running the Mission Pinball Framework, or other game software).
 So this header on the filter board is used for both the 12V power input as well as the power input for your host PC.
 The host PC has its own pins (pins 1 and 2,

 CPU) in order to provide the flexibility to use a host PC that runs on something other than 12V.
 (But 12V is fine too of course.)
+You can use voltage up to 60VDC, but keep the current under 7A.

 If you select a host PC that runs on 12V (which is the most common, and what many small form factor PCs like the Intel Nuc use), than that's great, because then you can use your existing 12V power supply.
 In that case, just run a second 12V and ground line from your 12V supply to the "CPU" pins of